Working at Heights Training Ontario

 Enroll today to gain skills in evidence gathering, root cause analysis, and OHSA-compliant reporting.

-Employers must ensure that any worker on a construction project who may be exposed to a fall hazard of 3 metres or more completes CPO-approved Working at Heights training before performing the work.
+Prior to doing the work, employers must ensure that any worker on a construction project who will be exposed to a fall hazard of 3 metres or more has completed CPO-approved Working at Heights training.

 Construction Workers

-Workers performing tasks on construction projects where there is a risk of falling from heights, including framing, roofing, formwork, or structural work.
+For workers who perform hands-on work on construction projects where there is a possibility of falling from heights including framing, roofing, formwork or structural work.

 Tradespeople